 John Masefield, Shakespeare and Spiritual Life, Oxford, 1924.
 Presents arguments that W.H. was a boy actor small and delicate enough to play boys' roles.

 J.Z.
 Eglinton, "Shakespeare's Boyfriend and Sonnet XX" in International Journal of Greek Love I (New York, 1965), pp. 24-30.
+Read on this website.
 Scholarly conjecture on the love affair built around the idea W.H. probably stood for the boy actor William Hostler.
-It can be read here.

 Théophile de Viau, 1590-1626, French poet and dramatist